1956 NASCAR Grand National Series: Race 10: Wilkes County 160 at North Wilkesboro Speedway (April 8)

-Race 11: Langhorne Speedway
+Race 11: Langhorne Speedway (April 22)

-Race number 11 was at the 1 mile dirt track of Langhorne Speedway, in Langhorne, PA on April 22.
+On April 22, the season's eleventh was contested on the 1 mile dirt track Langhorne Speedway in Langhorne, Pennsylvania.
 Tragedy struck once again as young driver John McVitty died of massive internal injuries after being thrown from his car as it rolled the day before the race during qualifying.
 To fill the empty seat left by Flock's leaving, and now driving a Smokey Yunick prepared ride, Kiekhaefer hired Herb Thomas to join his NASCAR team.
 Flock moved into the lead on lap 115, but would give way to eventual winner Buck Baker with six laps remaining in the 150 lap event.
 Thomas finished second and Flock dropped to third by the end of the race.

-Race 12: Atlantic Rural Fairgrounds
+Race 12: Richmond 200 at Atlantic Rural Fairgrounds (April 29)

-April 29 brought 5000 spectators to the Atlantic Rural Fairgrounds for the Richmond 100 mile event on the half mile dirt track.
+April 29 brought 5,000 spectators to the Atlantic Rural Fairgrounds for the Richmond 200 event on the half mile dirt track.
 Buck Baker dominated, leading all but two laps and lapped the entire field including second place Herb Thomas by the time the checkered flag fell.
-Backer's win coupled with Flocks last place finish moved Baker into first place in the standings.
+Baker’s win coupled with Flocks last place finish moved Baker into first place in the standings.

-Race 13: Arclite 100
+Race 13: Arclite 100 at the Columbia Speedway (May 5)

-Race number 13 on May 5 saw Speedy Thompson win the 100 miler in Concord N.C., and marked the fourth consecutive race that the Kiekhaefer cars fished 1-2.
-The win at Columbia Speedway brought Thompson career total to 5, and was his first of the 1955 season.
-Buck Baker finished second in his number 500B, and the number 9 of Joe Weatherly snagged the number 3 spot.
-Tiny Lund and Bob Flock rounded out the top 5 while 5000 people looked on for an hour and 50 minutes.
+On May 5, the Arclite 100 was held at the Columbia Speedway in Cayce, South Carolina as the thirteenth race of the season.
+Speedy Thompson won the 100 mile race.
+This was the fourth consecutive race in which both the winner and runner-up were Kiekhaefer cars.
+The win at Columbia Speedway was Thompson's fifth career win, and his first of the season.
+Buck Baker, Joe Weatherly, Tiny Lund, and Bob Flock respectively finished second, third, fourth, and fifth.
+5,000 spectators attended the hour and fifty minute race.

-Race 14: Harris Speedway
+Race 14: Harris Speedway (May 6)

-The next day of the double-duty weekend had the NASCAR family gathering at Harris Speedway in Concord NC for a 100 mile event on their half-mile dirt track.
+On May 6, the second day of the double-duty weekend had the NASCAR race at Harris Speedway in Concord, North Carolina for a 100-mile event on their half-mile dirt track.
 Speedy Thompson grabbed his second checkered flag in a row, besting Buck Baker and Herb Thomas who finished second and third respectively.
 It was another 1-2-3 victory for the powerful Kiekhaefer team.
 Thompson led all but one lap in the one hour and 37 minute event.